jstromsoe/reach-docs/docs/gps-post-processing.md

 ![image](img/post-processing/Post15.PNG)

 What could have happened if we did not use the exact position of the base, but just averaged single position?
-This is a close up of three turns, blue track has been processed without exact base position.
-You can see a shift of several meters.
+The picture depict a close up of three turns, where green track has been processed with exact base station position specified and blue track has been processed without it.
+Both tracks are precise, but blue track has a shift of several meters.

 ![image](img/post-processing/Post16.PNG)